Evan Dimas: Barito Putera

 On 26 December 2018, Evan signed a one-year contract with Liga 1 side Barito Putera.
 Evan made his Barito Putera debut in the first leg Round of 32 2018–19 Piala Indonesia against PSS Sleman on 23 January 2019.

 Evan made his first Liga 1 appearance on 20 May 2019, coming on as a starter in a 1–1 draw with Persija Jakarta at the 17th May Stadium.
 Evan scored his first league goal in the 2019 Liga 1 for Barito Putera in a 4–2 loss over Bhayangkara at the Patriot Stadium.

 Although Evan played regularly and scored two goals in the 2019 Liga 1 season, he did not show the performance that grabbed attention and the national title in 2017.
 Barito languished at the 13th position when the season concluded and failed to keep Evan for another year.

 Persija Jakarta

 After weeks of speculation around which team would interest him, Evan signed for one of the richest clubs in Indonesia, Persija Jakarta, to play in the 2020 Liga 1.

 Evan made his Persija debut in a 3–2 win against Borneo on 1 March 2020 as a substitute for Sandi Sute in the 19th minute, and he also scored his first goal for the team in the 86th minute.
-And then, season that ended after only three matches due to the COVID-19 pandemic.
+And then, that season ended after only three matches due to the COVID-19 pandemic.
 Evan only played in two games but managed to score two goals, which was the same amount in his 20 appearances in Selangor and Barito respectively.
 There was high expectation that Evan finally found a team that could showcase his talent.